 MINING

-Eyre Peninsula is located within the Gawler Craton and Eucla Basin provinces.
-These provinces are regarded as the most promising mineral frontiers in Australia, and contain large resources of high quality magnetite, graphite, kaolin gypsum and mineral sands.
-The region has 9 major operating and approved mines, and 9 developing projects.
+Eyre Peninsula is located within the Gawler Craton and Eucla Basin provinces which are regarded as the most promising mineral frontiers in Australia, and contain large resources of high quality magnetite, graphite, kaolin gypsum and mineral sands.
+The region currently has 8 major operating and approved mines, and 11developing projects.

 The mining industry is expected to have additional growth in future years when developing mines and prospects progress from exploration to operation.
 This will create numerous employment and business opportunities and further diversify the regional economy.
 However, this growth will be subject to improved commodity prices, and is very much dependent on significant government and private investment in major port, road, rail, power and water infrastructure.